EmbodiedCognition/py-c3d/docs/examples.md

 instances through the `c3d.reader.Reader.to_writer` method.
 To edit a file, open a file stream and pass it to the `c3d.reader.Reader` constructor.
 Use the `c3d.reader.Reader.to_writer` method to create an independent `c3d.writer.Writer` instance containing a heap copy of its file contents.
-Rereading data frames from the reader and inserting them in reverse will then create a looped version of the original motion sequence!
+To edit the sequence, one can now reread the data frames from the reader and through inserting the frames in reverse to create a looped version of the original motion sequence!

     import c3d